-The above described procedure should be repeated for a grid of values of $\alpha$, ranging from $-1$ to $1$, choosing the value of $\alpha$ which maximizes the log-likelihood.
-A more efficient search for the best alpha is via Brent's algorithm (Brent, 2013).
-When $\alpha=0$, the MLE estimates of the transformed data are obtained directly; no E-M algorithm is necessary as all the probability is retained with the simplex.
+The above described procedure should be repeated for a grid of values of $\alpha$, for example $(-1,-0.9,\ldots,0.9,1)$, and the value of $\alpha$ which maximizes the log-likelihood is chosen as its estimate.
+A more efficient search for the best $\alpha$ is via Brent's algorithm (Brent, 2013).
+When $\alpha=0$, the MLE estimates of the transformed data are obtained directly; no EM algorithm is necessary as all the probability is retained with the simplex.
 The fact that (\ref{alpha}) tends to (\ref{ilr}) as $\alpha \rightarrow 0$ ensures the continuity of the log-likelihood at $\alpha=0$.

-\subsection{Generating data from the $\alpha$-folded multivariate normal distribution}
+\subsection{Generating Data from the $\alpha$-Folded Multivariate Normal Distribution}

 The algorithm below describes how to simulate a random vector from the $\alpha$-folded model in Equation (\ref{foldednormal}) when $\alpha \neq 0$.
 The case when $\alpha =0$, is considered subsequently.\\ \begin{enumerate} \item[Step 1.]
 Choose $\alpha,\ \pmb{\mu}$ and $\pmb{\Sigma}$, where $\alpha \neq 0$. \item[Step 2.]
-Generate a $D-1$ by 1 vector $\mathbf{Y}$ from a $N_{D-1}\left(\pmb{\mu}, \pmb{\Sigma}\right)$. \item[Step 3.]
-As per Equation \ref{trans}, determine whether $\mathbf{y} \in \mathbb{A}^{D-1}$.
+Generate a $D-1$ by 1 vector $\mathbf{y}$ from a $N_{D-1}\left(\pmb{\mu}, \pmb{\Sigma}\right)$. \item[Step 3.]
+As per Equation (\ref{trans}), determine whether $\mathbf{y} \in \mathbb{A}^{D-1}$.
 To do this, compute $\mathbf{w} = \mathbf{H}^T\mathbf{y}$.
 If $-\frac{1}{\alpha} \leq w_{i,\alpha} \leq \frac{D-1}{\alpha}$ for all components of $\mathbf{w}$ and $\sum_{i=1}^Dw_{i, \alpha}=0$, then $\mathbf{y} \in \mathbb{A}^{D-1}$ and let $\mathbf{x}=\mathbf{z}_\alpha^{-1}(\mathbf{y})$.
 Otherwise, $\mathbf{y} \in \mathbb{R}^{D-1}\setminus \mathbb{A}^{D-1}$ and let $\mathbf{x} = {\bf w}_{\alpha}^{-1}\left( \frac{ \mathbf{H}^T\mathbf{y}}{ q^{*2}_\alpha(\mathbf{y}) }\right)$ where $q^{*}=\alpha\min \left\lbrace \mathbf{H}^T\mathbf{y} \right\rbrace$. \end{enumerate}